bglamadrid/bglamadrid/README.md

 And I guess that's all you may want to know from me at a first glance.
 Let us all do our **Best** today.

 PS .
-There's also this, I have a second account to separate work and personal goals from hobbies and geek interests (from which I have lots).
-That account is  [@12p](https://github.com/TwelveP).
+Since you care enough to read, there's also this.
+I have a second account to separate -work and personal goals- from -hobbies and geek interests- (and there's lotsa them).
+That account is  [@12p!](https://github.com/TwelveP).